Advanced Certificate Student Handbook

 School Picnic

-Once or twice each year the school takes an afternoon off for a picnic to which spouses and children of the students, as well as faculty and staff members, are invited.
+Once a year the school takes an afternoon off for a picnic to which spouses and children of the students, as well as faculty and staff members, are invited.

 Student Government

-1. Class Meetings are held every two weeks.
-Each class elects two class speakers who represent them at Class-Speakers Meetings.
+- Class Meetings are held regularly on Friday mornings.
+At the beginning of the school year, each class elects two class speakers who represent them at Class-Speakers Meetings.

-2. Class-Speakers Meetings (between teachers, staff, and class speakers) are held on a regular basis to make decisions concerning student needs, evaluation of classes, and the overall academic and domestic situation.
+- Class-Speakers Meetings (between faculty, staff, and class speakers) are held on a regular basis to make decisions concerning student needs, evaluation of classes, and the overall academic and domestic situation.
 They provide an important interface between students, faculty, and staff.
 Class speakers inform their respective classes of any decision reached.

-3. School Forums for the whole student body are also held to provide everyone an opportunity to voice his views.
+- School Forums for the whole student body are held once per semester to provide everyone an opportunity to voice his views.
 No decisions are made in the forum unless an item has been referred to it for a vote by the Faculty-Speakers Meeting.

 Spiritual Life